The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 How it works:

-Design formal referral process (not just “tell your friends”)
+Design a formal referral process (not just “tell your friends”)

 Create referral incentives that benefit both parties